The Role of Model Confidence on Bias Effects in Measured Uncertainties for Vision-Language Models: Results and Analysis

 \subsection{Relationship Between Model Confidence and Bias-Induced Overconfidence}

 While lower model confidence leads to greater bias-induced changes, the direction of change is crucial.
-Greater under-confidence (i.e. higher measured entropy) in lower bias-free confidence instances improves the robustness of estimated confidence ranking under estimation noise by amplifying the contrast between instances with low and high bias-free confidence.
+Greater under-confidence (i.e. overestimation of uncertainty) in lower bias-free confidence instances improves the robustness of estimated confidence ranking under estimation noise by amplifying the contrast between instances with low and high bias-free confidence.
 However, greater over-confidence in lower-confidence instances hurts the ranking performance of estimated confidence (see Figure \ref{fig:overconfidence}).

 Therefore, we further examine how model confidence relates to bias impact on entropy reduction, subtracting measured entropy from a single prompt from that of bias-shuffled prompts.
-Results from two models and two datasets, as shown in Table \ref{tab:empirical2}, reveal consistent patterns across all biases: \paragraph{Lower model confidence is associated with greater underestimation of epistemic entropy (i.e., overconfidence) in the presence of bias.} When bias-free model confidence is lower, bias causes a larger reduction in epistemic entropy.
-This is evidenced by consistently negative coefficients for epistemic entropy reduction, with the majority of p-values indicating statistical significance. \paragraph{Model confidence has no significant effect on the direction of aleatoric entropy changes caused by bias.} This is supported by the predominance of non-significant p-values and inconsistent coefficient signs for aleatoric entropy reduction.
+Results from two models and two datasets, as shown in Table \ref{tab:empirical2}, reveal consistent patterns across all biases: \paragraph{Lower model confidence is associated with greater bias-induced underestimation of epistemic entropy (i.e., overconfidence).} When bias-free model confidence is lower, bias causes a larger reduction in epistemic entropy.
+This is evidenced by consistently negative coefficients for epistemic entropy reduction, with the majority of p-values indicating statistical significance. \paragraph{Model confidence has no significant effect on the direction of bias-induced aleatoric entropy changes.} This is supported by the predominance of non-significant p-values and inconsistent coefficient signs for aleatoric entropy reduction.

 Using bias-free epistemic entropy to approximate model inconfidence yields similar results, as shown in Appendix \ref{sec: appendix empirical}.
+The extended experiments on Claude-3.7-Sonnet with two randomly selected biases also align with these findings and are presented in the same appendix.